All phase-space linear bosonic channels are approximately Gaussian dilatable: Bosonic states and channels

 \subsection{Phase-space formalism}

 Let us consider a system of $n$ electromagnetic modes described as quantum harmonic oscillators.
 The associated Hilbert space is the space of square integrable functions in $2n$ real variables, denoted by $\mathcal{H}_n\coloneqq L^2(\mathbb{R}^{2n})$.
-The quadrature operators $x_i,p_j$ ($i,j=1,\ldots, n$) can be conveniently grouped together to form the vector $r \coloneqq (x_1,p_1,x_2,p_2,\cdots,x_n,p_n)^\intercal$.
-The canonical commutation relations then take the form \bb [r_i,r_j] = i\Omega_{ij}\, , \ee where \bb \Omega \coloneqq ^{\oplus n} \ee is the standard symplectic form.
+The quadrature operators $x_j,p_k$ ($j,k=1,\ldots, n$) can be conveniently grouped together to form the vector $r \coloneqq (x_1,p_1,x_2,p_2,\cdots,x_n,p_n)^\intercal$.
+The canonical commutation relations then take the form \bb [r_j,r_k] = i\Omega_{jk}\, , \ee where \bb \Omega \coloneqq ^{\oplus n} \ee is the standard symplectic form.
 In what follows we denote by $\mathcal{T}(\mathcal{H}_n)$ the space of trace-class operators acting on $\mathcal{H}_n$.